 CSC 242 Introduction to Computer Science II

-Learning Goals: This course is the second of a two-course sequence introducing computer science skills, including problem solving, algorithm development, recursion, and programming using Python.
-In this course, we will apply these skills in several application areas of computer science: graphical user interface (GUI) development, database development, and Internet and distributed computing.
-The concept of a class and object-oriented programming will be motivated and introduced.
+This course is the second of a two-course sequence introducing Computer Science skills of problem solving, algorithm development and programming using Python.
+In particular, the concept of a class and object oriented programming will be motivated and introduced.

 After you have taken this class: